High-dimensional Kuramoto models on Stiefel manifolds synchronize complex networks almost globally

-Applications for synchronization on $\smash{\mathsf{S}^2}$ include synchronization of interacting tops \citep{ritort1998solvable}, modeling of collective motion in flocks \citep{al2018gradient}, autonomous reduced attitude synchronization and balancing \citep{song2017intrinsic}, synchronization in planetary scale sensor networks \citep{paley2009stabilization}, consensus in opinion dynamics \citep{aydogdu2017opinion}, and models of learning \citep{crnkic2018swarms}.
-Applications on $\smash{\mathsf{S}^n}$ include synchronization of quantum bits \citep{lohe2010quantum}.
+Applications for synchronization on $\smash{\mathcal{S}^2}$ include synchronization of interacting tops \citep{ritort1998solvable}, modeling of collective motion in flocks \citep{al2018gradient}, autonomous reduced attitude synchronization and balancing \citep{song2017intrinsic}, synchronization in planetary scale sensor networks \citep{paley2009stabilization}, and consensus in opinion dynamics \citep{aydogdu2017opinion}.
+Applications on $\smash{\mathcal{S}^3}$ include synchronization of quantum bits \citep{lohe2010quantum} and models of learning \citep{crnkic2018swarms}.
 The Kuramoto model on $\SOT$ is of interest in rigid-body attitude synchronization \citep{sarlette2009consensus}.
 For engineers and physicists working with such applications it is important to know that the global behaviour of the Kuramoto model on the Stiefel manifold is qualitatively different from that of the original Kuramoto model.
 For control applications, almost global synchronization is desirable since the probability of convergence does not decrease as $N$ increases.
-For modeling synchronization phenomena on manifolds, it means that there are cases when the Kuramoto model is inadequate as a canonical model, and a higher-dimensional model should be used instead.
+For model selection, the global behaviour of the real system should be taken into account.